civol/HDLRuby/README.md

 end
 ```

-In the example, both sequencers require access to signals `x` and `y` before accessing them and then releasing the access.
+In this example, both sequencers request access before writing to the shared signals and release it afterward.

-Requiring access does not guarantee that the access will be granted by the arbiter though.
-In the access is not granted, the write access will be ignored.
+__Note__: Requesting access does not guarantee that access will be granted.
+If access is not granted, write operations will be ignored.

-The default access granting policy of an arbiter is the priority in the order of sequencer declaration.
-I.e., if several sequencers are requiring one at the same time, then the one declared the earliest in the code gains write access.
-For example, with the code given above, the first sequencer has to write access to `x` and `y`, and since after five write cycles it releases access, the second sequencer can then write to these signals.
-However, not obtaining write access does not block the execution of the sequencer, simply, its write access to the corresponding shared signals is ignored.
-In the example, the second sequencer will do its first five loop cycles without any effect and have only its five last ones that change the shared signals.
-To avoid such a behavior, it is possible to check if the write access is granted using arbiter sub signal `acquired`: if this signal is one in the current sequencer, that means the access is granted, otherwise it is 0.
-For example the following will increase signal `x` only if write access is granted:
+By default, the arbiter grants access based on the order of sequencer declaration.
+That is, if multiple sequencers request access simultaneously, the one declared first in the code has priority.

+In the example above, the first sequencer is granted write access to `x` and `y` and holds it for five cycles.
+Once it releases access, the second sequencer gains control and begins writing.
+The second sequencer runs its first five iterations without affecting the shared signals—only the last five are effective.

+To avoid wasting cycles in such situations, a sequencer can check whether it currently holds write access by using the arbiter’s `acquired` sub-signal.
+This signal is 1 if the sequencer has been granted access and 0 otherwise.
+For example, the following line will increment `x` only when access is granted:

 ```ruby
 hif(ctrl_xy.acquired) { x <= x + 1 }
 ```

-The policy of an arbiter can be changed using command policy.
-You can either provide a new priority table, containing the number of the sequencers in order of priority (the first one having higher priority.
-The number of a sequencer is assigned in order of declaration provided it uses the arbiter.
-For example, in the previous code, the second sequencer can be given higher priority by adding the following code after having declared the arbiter:
+__Changing Arbiter Policy__

+You can change the arbiter's access-granting policy using the `policy` method.
+One option is to provide a priority list -- a vector of sequencer indices in order of decreasing priority (i.e., the first entry has the highest priority).
+Sequencers are numbered in the order they are declared and use the arbiter.

+For example, to give the second sequencer priority over the first in the earlier example, you could write:

 ```ruby
 ctrl_xy.policy([1,0])
 ```

-It is also possible to set a more complex policy by providing to the policy method a block of code whose argument is a vector indicating which sequencer is currently requiring write access to the shared signals and whose result will be the number of the sequencer to grant the access.
-This code will be executed each time write access is performed.
-For example, in the previous code, a policy switch priorities at each access can be implemented as follows:
+You can also define more complex arbitration logic by passing a block to `policy`.
+This block receives a vector (`acq`) indicating which sequencers are currently requesting access (each bit set to 1 means a request is active), and returns the index of the sequencer to be granted access.

+Here’s an example that alternates the priority at each access:

 ```ruby
 inner priority_xy: 0